Kippah: Jewish law

 Halachic authorities debate as to whether wearing a kippah at all times is required.
-According to the Rambam, Jewish law dictates that a man is required to cover his head during prayer.
+According to Maimonides, Jewish law dictates that a man is required to cover his head during prayer.

 In non-Orthodox communities, some women also wear kippot, and people have different customs about when to wear a kippah—when eating, praying, studying Jewish texts, or entering a sacred space such as a synagogue or cemetery.
-The Reform movement has historically been opposed to wearing kippot, but in recent years it has become more common and accepted for Reform men and women to cover their heads during prayer and Jewish study.
+The Reform movement historically opposed wearing kippot, but attitudes began to shift in the postwar era, as various social movements encouraged pride in cultural heritage.
+By the 1970s, the movement had returned to many traditional practices.
+In the 21st century, wearing a kippah during Torah study and/or prayer has become common and accepted as an option among Reform men and women.